dansteingart/pithy/README.md

 2. has nothing that you don't want the world to see that is not encrypted (ditto)
 3. that can suffer some downtime if someone does something stupid

-the [raspberry pi](http://www.raspberrypi.org/) is an awesome server for this very thing
+the [raspberry pi](http://www.raspberrypi.org/) is an awesome server for this very thing.  it runs not bad on an rpi2.

-because pithy just runs from a directory, standard http authentication can be applied to make stuff safe.
+because pithy just runs from a directory, standard http authentication can be applied to make stuff safe, herein we use some very simple stuff.

 ###pithy requires